FredKSchott/snowpack/www/_template/guides/optimize-and-bundle.md

 ---
 layout: layouts/content.njk
-title: Optimize for Production
+title: Optimize & Bundle for Production
-published: false
+published: true
 ---

-Snowpack builds your site into web native JS, CSS, and HTML files.
+`snowpack build` builds your site into web native JS, CSS, and HTML files.
 This "unbundled" deployment can be enough for small sites, but many developers prefer to optimize and bundle their final site for production performance.

+Snowpack can run all sorts of optimizations on your final build to handle legacy browser support, code minification, code-splitting, tree-shaking, dead code elimination, preloading, bundling, and more.

 Snowpack build optimizations come in two flavors: **built-in** (esbuild) & **plugin** (webpack, rollup, or whatever else you might like to run).